 Suppress Action: Suppresses drop an event for a specific time period.

 You can also have notifications resent at a specified interval until an event is cleared.
-And you can customize the email with a specific subject line, user message, and/or attachment.
+And you can customize the email with a specific subject line, user message, or attachment.

 Configuring an event rule involves the following tasks:

 Navigate to Networks > Events > Rules, and click Add.
-If you want enable your rule, select the Enable Rule checkbox.
+If you want to enable your rule, select the Enable Rule check box.

 You can set the Event Age option to specify the time interval (in seconds) after which NetScaler MAS refreshes an event rule.

-Based on the example above, you may want to be notified by email every time your NetScaler instance has a “high CPU usage” event for a period of 15 seconds or longer.
-You can set the event age as 15 seconds, so that every time your NetScaler instance has a “high CPU usage” event for 15 seconds or more, you will receive an email notification with details of the event.
+Based on the earlier example, you can get email notifications every time your NetScaler instance has a “high CPU usage” event for 15 seconds or longer.
+You can set the event age as 15 seconds, so that every time your NetScaler instance has a “high CPU usage” event for 15 seconds or more, you receive an email notification with details of the event.